Showing posts with label Pietroniro. Show all posts

 Knowing Peter's parents allowed me to prepare detailed pedigree charts (downloaded for free from Misbach!) and show my step-children much more about their genealogical background on both sides of the family.

 Now there are more Pietroniro mysteries to unravel: Peter came over with his brother, Paolo (Paul) Pietroniro.
 Paul settled in Canada with his wife Filomena and their children.
-Possibly there are Pietroniro cousins out there?
+Did other Pietroniro relatives immigrate?

 Friday, March 11, 2011